 Poland is a country with beautiful cities, mountains and forests.
 But, beneath the beauty, it has a strange history of kings being eaten by mice, musicians being hit by arrows and dragons drinking so much that they pop.
+If you want to go and explore Poland, don’t forget your travel insurance.

 Here we explore the myths and folklore of different areas of Poland: